 Castle Newnham School

-Bedford Borough Council is undergoing a huge 3-tier (lower, middle, upper) to 2-tier (primary, secondary) conversion programme following an extensive feasibility study that we undertook for the borough.
-Castle Newnham is an existing middle school that decided to federate with the local Castle Lower School so that together they would provide a primary and secondary curriculum.
+Bedford Borough Council is undergoing a huge three-tier (lower, middle, upper) to two-tier (primary, secondary) conversion programme following an extensive feasibility study that we undertook for the borough.
+Castle Newnham, an existing middle school, decided to amalgamate with the local Castle Lower School so that together they would provide a primary and secondary curriculum.
 The middle school needed to convert to a secondary school but also accommodate years five and six from the primary school on the same site.

 About the project

 As part of the conversion programme, the council asked the schools what type of school they wanted to be, rather than imposing a choice on them.
 By opting for a product approach to the build programme, the design and build could be controlled – the council knew, for example, how many classrooms are needed when a lower school is reconfigured to a primary school, and what the cost would be.
 Castle Newnham made the unusual decision to convert from a middle school to a secondary school which meant they needed the site reconfigured as well as new builds to accommodate the increase in pupil numbers.

 Transforming from a middle to a secondary school meant that Castle Newnham required internal refurbishment as well as new classroom builds and a sports hall to accommodate a secondary school sports curriculum.
 Designing a brand new secondary school is relatively simple in terms of a brief – we know what accommodation and facilities are needed to deliver a secondary school from scratch.
 But when you’ve got an existing middle school that needs to convert to a secondary school then you’re presented with many unknowns which makes the brief harder to pin down.